Is SEO Dead? What business owners need to know about Google's new AI Overview

 Why That’s a Problem for Small Businesses

 Your blog might still rank, but it won’t be clicked.
-Your expert advice may be cited, but no one visits your site.

 And unless your content ties directly to a product, service, or buying action, it will be ignored by Google’s AI.